Scoldingatom205/Social-Listening-Analysis-COD/README.md

-# Call of Duty: Black Ops 6 Sentiment & Topic Analysis – Project Overview
+# Project Overview

-This project is a comprehensive analysis of player feedback during the Call of Duty: Black Ops 6 (BO6) beta, focusing on sentiment analysis and topic modeling.
-Through the collection of over 6,000 reviews, comments, and posts from Reddit and Steam, we examined players' most pressing concerns and overall sentiment toward the game across two beta weekends: August 30 – September 4, 2024 (Beta Weekend One) and September 6 – September 9, 2024 (Beta Weekend Two).

-### Business Question:
-How can Treyarch, the game developer, use player feedback to improve the game ahead of launch?
-What key areas should they focus on to address player concerns to ensure player satisfaction and engagement?
+Call of Duty, a globally recognized franchise, garners immense feedback through various online platforms.

+This project aims to provide insights into player sentiment by collecting and analyzing reviews and comments from two key platforms: Steam and Reddit.
+The purpose of this project is to give the game's development team a clear understanding of the community's feedback, focusing on both positive and negative sentiment across critical areas like gameplay mechanics, map design, weapon balance, and server performance.

+**Insights and Recommendations** are provided on the following key areas:
+- **Sentiment Analysis:** How players feel about the game overall (positive, negative).
+- **Topic Modeling:** Identifying key topics of discussion to prioritize development efforts.

+My visualizations can be seen here.

+The Python code used to collect data can be found here

+The Python code used to preprocess then concuct sentiment analysis and topic modeling can be found here

 ## Dataset Structure
+The data comprises user-generated feedback from Steam and Reddit.
+The datasets are processed for sentiment analysis, topic modeling, and manual clustering, ensuring a comprehensive understanding of the players’ feedback.
 We collected and analyzed over 6,000 player reviews, comments, and posts from Reddit and Steam.
 The data included:

-- **Reddit:** Over 5000 posts and comments provided by players.
-- **Steam:** Over 1000 user reviews for the BO6 beta version
+The **data collection** for this analysis was carried out over two beta weekends:
+- August 30 – September 4, 2024 (Beta Weekend One)
+- September 6 – September 9, 2024 (Beta Weekend Two)

+But code is ready to automatically collect and analyze online posts after launch on October 25, 2024.

 ![image](https://github.com/user-attachments/assets/922f3630-5107-46d9-a49e-84a398514df1)